Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Cassandra Reedman, Epidemiologist

-Cassandra joined CIPARS in April 2022 as an epidemiologist.
-She completed her PhD (Doctor of Philosophy) degree in Epidemiology in 2021 and is a member of the CIPARS farm surveillance team; she supports the Dairy Surveillance program, provides divisional support for data validation and analysis, and is a member of the antimicrobial use working group.
+Dr. Cassandra Reedman joined CIPARS in April 2022 as an epidemiologist.
+She completed her Doctor of Philosophy (PhD) degree in epidemiology in 2021.
+She is a member of the CIPARS farm surveillance team.
+She also supports the Dairy Surveillance component and provides divisional support for data validation and analysis.

 Richard Reid-Smith, Surveillance operations and research manager